zawh4159/lammps/doc/src/Howto_bpm.rst

 depends on the specific BPM bond style and can be determined from the table.
 This includes the expected order and corresponding index as accessed by the :doc:`compute bond/local <compute_bond_local>` command.
+The number of bond reference data remains fixed, except for :doc:`bpm/prony <bond_bpm_prony>` which depends on the of history variables specified by the bond style.
+If ``N`` history variables were declared then ``N+2`` reference data must be included.

 +-----------------------------------------------------+--------------------------------------------------------------------------------+-------------------+
 | :doc:`bpm/spring <bond_bpm_spring>`                 | :math:`r_0`                                                                    | b1                |